BuoySoftware/guides/migrations/README.md

   - With large data set changes
     - The `pre` & `post` steps.
       - Should be in two different `DataChange` calls.
-      - Could be full records or a summaries depending on the amount of data being written to the `csv` files.
+      - Could be full records or a summarized count depending on the amount of data being written to the `csv` files.
+    - For the actual data migration step:
       - Do not use the `change` `DataChange` step.
       - Use the `find_in_batches` functionality to make the actual changes to manage memory usage of the migration.
+      - Add a `puts` statement in the batch loop to keep session active and give console/log feedback of the status.

 ### Types of Data Migrations